 Break down your task into oh-so-little tasks that are so easy to do that you might as well do them right now!

-Let’s say you need to write an essay.
+Let’s say you need to write a blog post.

-Your first task should be “Turn on the computer and open the editor window”.
+Your first task should not be “Write a blogging plan for a year” – that’s overwhelming.
+Instead, it can be a simple “Turn on the computer and open the editor window.”

 Besides, small wins like checking things off your list give you a tiny feeling of satisfaction and achievement.
 No matter big or small, it triggers the neurotransmitters in your brain that motivate you to achieve even more and get more of that satisfaction.